yzixuan/yzixuan.github.io/_posts/2016-07-12-quickdesk.markdown

 ### The Task

-Design a dashboard system that allows the user to manage and communicate with a large number of leads.
+My assignment was to design a dashboard system that allows the user to manage and communicate with a large number of leads.

 The user should also be able to track his progress in contacting and initiating follow-ups with his leads, and categorize each lead under a particular contact status (e.g. New or Prospect) from time to time.